2025 Season

 Check out our social media this summer, as we share our series titled “Chicago Sounds of Summer.”
 These posts will celebrate the sounds of nature around us, through new eco-works, curated playlists, and young artist soundscape compositions.

-We will also be organizing a Solstice clean-up and a larger Summer Solstice Celebration, so stay tuned for more details!
+We will also be organizing group Summer Song Gatherings and a larger Summer Solstice Celebration, so stay tuned for more details!

 Winter Solstice Celebration